dbelay19/CryptoClustering/README.md

 ![image](https://user-images.githubusercontent.com/117956888/235788084-b0a6b167-a5c3-4551-b14b-8083ad59fe0d.png)

-Colclusion: based on the composite line charts, the optimal vaue of k is 4.
-However, in the scatter plot, we have seen a btter seration of clusters in the PCA analysis (please refre to composite graphs in jupyter notebook).
+Conclusion: based on the composite line charts, the optimal value of k is 4.
+However, in the scatter plot, we have seen a better separation of clusters in the PCA analysis (please refer to composite graphs in jupyter notebook).